lambdajack/sequentially-generate-planet-mbtiles/README.md

 **_Note that currently, the program must be initiated from the repo root.
 We are working to fix this in a future relase.
 The ultimate goal is to provide a single portable binary._**

-Use all defaults.
+Use all defaults:

 ```bash
 sudo ./bin/v3.0.0-sequentially-generate-planet-mbtiles
 ```

-Providing a config.json.
+Providing a config.json:

 ```bash
 sudo ./bin/v3.0.0-sequentially-generate-planet-mbtiles -c /path/to/config.json
 ```

-Use a specific source file, and send the output to a specific place
+Use a specific source file, and send the output to a specific place:

 ```bash
 sudo ./bin/v3.0.0-sequentially-generate-planet-mbtiles -p /path/to/planet-latest.osm.pbf -o /path/to/output/dir